UCSC-REAL/Model_Transferability/README.md

     We provide both upper bounds for the performance gap due to the induced domain shift, as well as lower bounds for the trade-offs that a classifier has to suffer on either the source training distribution or the induced target distribution.
 We provide further instantiated analysis for two popular domain adaptation settings, including _covariate shift_ and _target shift_.

+# Guideline

+## Synthetic experiments using simulated data:

+The result for synthetic experiments using simulated data is provided in the Jupyter notebook named 'Model-Transferability-ICML23.ipynb'.
+Detailed dscriptions of the data generating process can be found in Section 6 of the paper.
+Running the notebook will reproduce Figure 4.

 # Citation

 If you want to cite our paper, please cite the following format: